Last updated: 15th June 2026 | Originally published: 26th February 2025

 Most Common Electrical Jobs and Their Costs

-Data from a survey of experienced electricians reveals the top-requested jobs and typical price ranges:
+Data from a survey of experienced electricians reveals the top-requested jobs and typical price ranges.
+The table below shows 2026 pricing alongside the 2025 average for comparison:

 Note: Costs vary by location, job scope, and materials used.